-This fund invests purely in the Chinese A share market and The Chinese A share market is priced in the Chinese currency and was originally only for Chinese investors, so has a large retail investor base.
+The fund concentrates on the stocks of companies that are incorporated in China and that are listed as A-shares on the stock exchanges of Shanghai or Shenzhen.
+The Chinese A-share market is priced in the Chinese currency and was originally only for Chinese investors, so has a large retail investor base.
 The market is also very large and very inefficient, providing great opportunities for active funds like this one.
 The fund targets sustainable growth businesses at reasonable valuations and has 50 to 70 holdings, predominantly in larger companies.

-Allianz China A Shares fund is run by a very experienced and well-resourced team, which has been operating in the Chinese A share market far longer than most of its competitors.
+Allianz China A-Shares fund is run by a very experienced and well-resourced team, which has been operating in the Chinese A-share market far longer than most of its competitors.
 We like the ‘Grassroots’ research which gives the team an extra edge in the region.
-This is demonstrated by the exceptional outperformance of the fund over its benchmark.
-We think it can continue to do well in the future.

 Investment process